rran6970/myeffectdemo-staging/README.md

 * The mysql connector refused to download an untrusted package, and ignoring this concern by prefixing the name of the package with "--allow-external" in requirements.txt worked this around.

 * The hg command from the Debian mercurial package failed to showconfig paths.default stored in venv/src/pil/.hg/hgrc.
-Creating a ~/.hgrc with a trust to root helps, [trusted] users = root
+Creating a ~/.hgrc with a trust to root helps,

+    [trusted]
+    users = root

 * Installing the PostgreSQL module failed pointing to absence of pg_config, and installing libpq-dev corrected this.

+* Compiling the MySQL module failed and referred to a missing Python.h.
+Installing libpython2.7-dev fixed this.

 To update database tables: